Script Ohio: Later history

 At a 1966 game against Texas Christian University a "dual" Script Ohio was first performed by combining the personnel of both the Ohio State University Marching Band and Ohio State's alumni band to form two of the formations on-field simultaneously, with one facing either side of the stadium.
 Four Script Ohios were simultaneously performed for the first time in 1977 at a game against the University of Miami.

 In 2015, Mike Hudoba—then a doctoral candidate at the Ohio State University College of Engineering—formed DNA strands into Script Ohio as a demonstration of a newly discovered technique developed by Ohio State scientists to recreate DNA bonds into specific shapes as a method of delivering medicine to specific cells in the human body.
 The DNA Script Ohio, which took more than two years to create, was subsequently inducted into Guinness World Records as the "smallest logo ever made".

 A unique milestone in the tradition of "dotting the I" took place during the band's performance at halftime of the Buckeyes' 2025 game against Minnesota.
 Sydney Reeves became the first child of two people who had dotted the I to also do so.

 Honorary "i-dotters"

-Serving as an honorary "i dotter" has been called by coach Jim Harbaugh "the most beloved honor an Ohio State man or woman may receive".
+Serving as an honorary "i dotter" has been called by former Michigan coach Jim Harbaugh "the most beloved honor an Ohio State man or woman may receive".
 Former Ohio State football coach Earle Bruce's appearance as an honorary "i dotter" was included in his obituary.
 Other honorary "i dotters" include Buster Douglas, Bob Hope, Jack Nicklaus, Gordon Gee, and Woody Hayes.